preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/targeting-properties/index.rst

 .. image:: targeting-properties-settings-map-v6-group-list-new.png

-Security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can’t be used). Även distríbutionslsitor kan väljas.
+Security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can’t be used).
+Distribution lists can be selceted as well.

 3. Continue this way until all terms you want to map is done.
 4. Save when you're finished.